 This is a fact, and plenty of reel boffins have been through the Stella with a fine-tooth comb.

-Having said that, the very same enthusiasts will still give the latest Shimano Stella SW a high podium finish when compared with any other reel on the market.
+Having said that, the very same enthusiasts will still give the latest Shimano Stella SW a high podium finish compared with any other reel on the market.

 Without a doubt, the Shimano Stella SW sits at the pinnacle of offshore spinning reels.
-Only the Daiwa Saltiga can truly compete with it.
+Only the Daiwa Saltiga can compete with it.

 The Stella is an offshore spinning reel.
 However, such is the drag capacity, strength, sealing, and waterproofing; the Stella is a brilliant land-based game reel.